 If you're poor you don't actually have a lot of options.
 If someone's going to give you an option at an affordable price, you’re going to steward that money very carefully, you are going to be very judicious about how it’s used, and you know that not only is your future loan access dependent on it but everyone else in your community is counting on you to pay it back so that they can get access to the Internet communities capital.

-To give you a sense of the growth of Kiva, in their first year we raised four hundred fifty thousand dollars in twenty five dollar increments from the Internet community and now we raise one million dollars every three days.
+To give you a sense of the growth of Kiva, in our first year we raised four hundred fifty thousand dollars in twenty five dollar increments from the Internet community and now we raise one million dollars every three days.
 It's accelerated in the last six years at an incredible rate and we're really hopeful that more and more people will want to get involved.

 My name is Marvin.
 I am Nicaraguan.
 I have been running this farm for fifteen years.
 I work 12 to 15 hours a day.
 My family is my wife and three children.
 The youngest one is 4 years old.
 Her name is Jimena.
 As long as I am able to support my family, this is my struggle, my work, so that they have everything.
 In Nicaragua it is important to have outside help because if you're with your hands like this and you don't have anywhere to go, you can't do, you can't act.
 Kiva provided the loan that allowed me to increase my crop.
 I have more income and we are improving and that is why I feel grateful.